Fill the textbox with actualised* gene symbol (at least 2 characters must be entered)

 When the number of events is 10 or over, robustness of the result is considered strong.

-with its significance and confidence interval.
 At the bottom of the graph, number of subjects at risk

 are displayed along time of follow-up.
 In order to minimize unreliability at the end of the curve,